pcaston/OpenPeerPower.github.io/source/_faq/pip3.markdown

 This utility should have been installed as part of the Python 3 installation.
 Check if Python 3 is installed by running `python3 --version`.
 If it is not installed, [download it here](https://www.python.org/getit/).

-If you are able to successfully run `python3 --version` but not `pip3`, install Home Assistant by running the following command instead:
+If you are able to successfully run `python3 --version` but not `pip3`, install Open Peer Power by running the following command instead:

 ```bash
 $ python3 -m pip install homeassistant